Blindfold Chess Practice: Daily Routines for Every Level

 Most players train blindfold chess when motivated and skip it when busy.
 The result is sporadic gains, forgotten sequences, and a ceiling at whatever move they reached last week.
-A short daily routine fixes this.
-Your brain consolidates visualization during rest, so regular short exposure outperforms weekly marathons.
+A brief daily routine can be beneficial.
+Your brain consolidates visualization while resting, so consistent short sessions tend to be more effective than infrequent longer sessions.

 This guide gives you three tiered daily routines.
 Beginner, intermediate, advanced.
 Each designed to take 15 to 25 minutes.
 Follow the one matching your current level.
 When accuracy stabilizes, graduate to the next tier.
 The framework draws on the chunking model William Chase and Herbert Simon established in their 1973 "Perception in Chess" study.
-Skill comes from progressive pattern exposure, not raw repetition.
+Skill develops through progressive exposure to patterns rather than through mere repetition.

 Beginner routine (15 minutes)